Turritopsis rubra: Genomic analysis

-Biological Immortality
+Biological immortality

-The Immortal Jellyfish, Turritopsis Dohrnii, is currently the only member of the animalia kingdom to display the ability of “biological immortality.”
+The immortal jellyfish, Turritopsis dohrnii, is currently the only member of the animal kingdom to display the ability of "biological immortality".
 However, it is unknown if other members of the Turritopsis genus have inherited any part of this ability.
 Researchers do not have any evidence to support the idea that other members may also exhibit this ability.
-However, with so little research on the rest of the Turritopsis genus, many researchers believe it is possible for members such as the T. Rubra to also demonstrate these abilities.
-Biological immortality is the ability to revert back from a fully mature adult, medusae, to a juvenile form such as the polyp.
-The Turritopsis Dohrnii uses cells from its outer umbrella and gonads to reform itself back into a genetically identical polyp.
+However, with so little research on the rest of the Turritopsis genus, many researchers believe it is possible for members such as the T. rubra to also demonstrate these abilities.
+Biological immortality is the ability to revert from a fully mature adult, medusae, to a juvenile form such as the polyp.
+The Turritopsis dohrnii uses cells from its outer umbrella and gonads to reform itself back into a genetically identical polyp.
 It is currently the only known metazoan that is able to use differentiated cells to reform itself to an earlier stage of its life cycle at will.
 These cells can then perform transdifferentiation and morph into other types of cells needed to fully create the polyp.
 This process is also referred to as lineage reprogramming and is extraordinarily rare in the animalia kingdom because it involves skipping the intermediate steps between somatic cell transformation.
 Because these cells do not need to enter a pluripotent state, this process can occur much more quickly.
-This speed allows for decisiveness from a mature medusae when deciding to revert back to a polyp form.
-For example, if the medusae were starving, it could simply revert back to a polyp and survive off of any nutrients floating in the water.
-This ability allows Turritopsis Dohrnii to avoid old age, starvation, and even predation.
+This speed allows for decisiveness from a mature medusae when deciding to revert to a polyp form.
+For example, if the medusae were starving, it could simply revert to a polyp and survive off of any nutrients floating in the water.
+This ability allows Turritopsis dohrnii to avoid old age, starvation, and even predation.
 This essentially leaves the creature with very little vulnerability to death.
 Researchers believe the species could have appeared since before the Mesozoic era, around 70 million years ago.
 It is possible, however unlikely, that one immortal jellyfish may have been alive this entire time.
 Because of the process of lineage reprogramming leaving no trace of past transdifferentiation, scientists have no way of knowing how long a jellyfish has been alive.
-Therefore we do not know the age of the oldest member of the species and there is a chance one could be the oldest living organism on earth.
+Therefore, we do not know the age of the oldest member of the species and there is a chance one could be the oldest living organism on earth.